awsdocs/aws-doc-sdk-examples/basics_scenarios/sitewise_scenario/SPECIFICATION.md

 SiteWise service.
 The scenario creates this resource using a CloudFormation template.

 ## Hello AWS IoT SiteWise
 This program is intended for users not familiar with the AWS IoT SiteWise Service to easily get up and running.
-The program uses a `listAssetsPaginator` to demonstrate how you can read through Asset information.
+The program uses a `listAssetModelsPaginator` to demonstrate how you can read through Asset Model information.

 ## Basics Scenario Program Flow
 The AWS IoT SiteWise Basics scenario executes the following operations.